MetOffice/simulation-systems/source/WorkingPractices/TestSuites/multi-repo_testing.rst

 Multi-repository changes are expected to pass the regression tests for all the repositories involved.
-To carry out the tests involved in a linked ticket it can be helpful to refer to the semi-concentric circles above; layering the testing from the inside out as needed.
+To carry out the tests involved in a linked ticket it can be helpful to refer to the :ref:`semi-concentric circles figure <multirepo>`; layering the testing from the inside out as needed.
 Further details of how testing in each repository is handled can be found :ref:`here <testing>`.
 Compatible code revisions are needed for testing across repositories as described above.